 Once initial payment is received the author will contact you to exchange details.

 'This study looks at whirling, the Mevlevi, Sufism, and performance making through the paradigm of practice based research.
 It is story woven around the training of a Mevlevi semazen in London, a woman and an artist.

 Based in the perennialist school of thought, this study proposes that the heart is the foundation of whirling practice in all modes of its enactment.
 The unique physiology of whirling opens processes relating to purification, trance, and movement in the subtle dimensions.
 As a touchstone to all modes of spiritual experience, the heart is both the ground and that which is revealed by the act of whirling.

-Dance and theatre making are used, over three seasons of production, to reveal deepening layers around the artists training period.
+Dance and theatre making are used, over three seasons of production, to reveal deepening layers around the artists initiation.
 Emplacing the artist as a Westerner and a woman in relationship to Sufi and Mevlevi modes of being, surprising bridges are made between an emergent Muslim feminism, performance making, and transmodernity.

 This study argues that the body is the carrier of deep and practical knowledges and thus locates the primary research site in the body and inner heart of the researcher.
 In widening circles the hearts and bodies of the her co-initiates and dancers are included, which then reach out and touch the bodies of enactment in whirling, performance and ritual transnationally.'